rathink4/Covid-19-Visualization-Tableau-/README.md

 The data was downloaded from [Our World in Data](https://ourworldindata.org/covid-deaths)

+NOTE: All the data and visualizations are according to the numbers until 26th July, 2021.

 Cleaned the data in Excel to get the CovidDeaths.xlsx file.

 # Structure of the project